slazav/device2/Readme.md

 remote client program, `device_c` to the local server as a device.

-The server support devices connected via linux-gpib and usbtmc kernel drivers; serial and network devices (including LXI); programs with SPP interface.
+The server support devices connected via linux-gpib and usbtmc kernel drivers; serial and network devices (including VXI11 and raw LXI);
+programs with SPP interface.

 ## Server